1. Introduction

 • PREFIX and REGEX

-With mode PREFIX, the authorization checks whether the url attribute of the permission is a prefix of the URL path of an incoming request.
+In PREFIX mode, it is checked whether the value of the url attribute is a prefix of the URL path of an incoming request.

-Additionally, for the modes PREFIX and REGEX a general authorization distinction is made when it comes to the type of the API Key.
+Furthermore, for the permission modes PREFIX and REGEX, there is a fundamental distinction between the functionality of global and local API Keys.
 Global API Keys always check against the entire path of the request, while local API Keys check against the part of the path after the database.
-For more information regarding global and local API Keys see the example Local and global API Key distinction or chapter Management of API Keys.
+More information on global and local API Keys can be found in the example Difference between local and global API Keys or in the chapter API Keys.

 • GRAPHQL

-The following table includes examples that illustrates the authorization distinction that is made for local and global API keys when using the permission mode PREFIX or REGEX.
+The following table illustrates the difference in authorization between local and global API Keys when using the permission modes PREFIX or REGEX.

 Table 1.
 API Key authorization

-authorization in API Key type of API Key request URL path Allowed
+Permission in API Key (url attribute) Type of API Key Request URL path Access allowed

 /